devjhex/nested-comments/README.md

 ## Project Overview
 This is a Nested comments Project.
 ## Tech Stack
-This is built with HTML and Tailwind CSS.
+This is built with HTML for the markup and Tailwind CSS for styling.
 ## Screenshots